Ferranti Argus: Prototype Argus

 The Argus circuitry was based on germanium transistors with 0 and -6 volts representing binary 1 and 0, respectively.
 The computer was based on a 12-bit word length with 24-bit instructions.
 The arithmetic was handled in two parallel 6-bit ALUs operating at 500 kHz.
-Additions in the ALU took 12 µs, but adding in the memory access time meant simple instructions took about 20 µs.
+Additions in the ALU took 12 μs, but adding in the memory access time meant simple instructions took about 20 μs.
 Double-length (24-bit) arithmetic operations were also provided.
-Data memory was supplied in a 12-bit, 4096 word, core memory store, while up to 64 instruction words were stored in a separate plugboard tray then 8 trays to a box and 4 boxes in a rack giving 2048 lines of program, using ferrite pegs dropped into holes to create a "1".
+Data memory was supplied in a 12-bit, 4096 word, core memory store.
+Program code was stored in a plugboard, where small ferrite pegs dropped into holes produced a "1" when read.
+Each board had enough room for 64 instructions, which were then stacked 8 trays to a box and 4 boxes in a rack, providing up to 2048 instructions.
 Opcodes were 6 bits, registers 3 bits, index register (modifier) 2 bits and data address 13 bits.